 We never expect our baby to die.
 We expect to build a lifetime of memories.
-It is important to spend time planning the memories you can now make even though everything has changed.
+It is important to spend time planning the memories you would like of your baby.

-Perhaps you can make a list to give to your support person so that people will know exactly what you want and expect.
+This may be the time to make a wish list to give to your support person so that people will know exactly what you want and expect.
 Although you may be feeling powerless, your support person can ensure that your wishes are met.
 Your wishes are the most important.